Liverpool Tramways Company

 The Liverpool Tramways Company was operated horse-drawn tramway services in Liverpool from 1869 to 1898.

 History

-In 1868 the Liverpool Tramway Company obtained permission to construct an Inner Circle line and lines to Walton and Dingle.
+The Liverpool Tramway Company obtained the Liverpool Tramways Act 1868 (31 & 32 Vict. c. clxvii) granting permission to construct an Inner Circle line and lines to Walton and Dingle.
 Services started at 08.00 on 1 November 1869.

 By the end of 1875, the network of lines had reached 60.75 miles of tramway.
 Services were provided through a stable of 2,894 horses and 207 tramcars.

 The Liverpool Tramways Company merged with the Liverpool Road and Railway Omnibus Company in 1876 to form the Liverpool United Tramways and Omnibus Company.

-In 1897, Liverpool Corporation acquired the company and services were continued by Liverpool Corporation Tramways.
+The Liverpool Corporation Tramways Act 1897 (60 & 61 Vict. c. civ) allowed Liverpool Corporation to acquire the company; services were continued by Liverpool Corporation Tramways.

 Surviving relics

 Horse car 43 is held at Wirral Tramway awaiting restoration.